 Key settings: Visibility & Anonymity

 Who should see the feedback written in this cycle?
 You can choose to show feedback to the reviewee, her manager, and/or her indirect manager.
-The same goes for the author of the feedback – you can choose to show the author’s identity to reviewees, managers, and/or indirect managers.
-Note that hiding authorship not hide the list of reviewers to the reviewee, just who wrote what.
+The same goes for the reviewer of the feedback – you can choose to show the reviewer’s identity to reviewees, managers, and/or indirect managers.
+Note that hiding authorship does not hide the list of reviewers to the reviewee, rather just who wrote what.
 Though there is an option for this, see below.

-As eluded to above, there are a few additional anonymity options you could enable:
+There are a few Additional Anonymity Options you could enable:

 - If Reviewee Nominations are on, you’ll have the option to notify reviewees if one of their reviewers declines to give feedback.
 That way she can add an additional reviewer if need be.